This book is dedicated to my mother, Inga, who gave me enough rope to swing like Tarzan...

 For 10 truly amazing years I was given a roving commission to travel Australia sensationalising, dramatising and trivialising every subject I wrote about.
-It was larrikin journalism at its very best or worst, depending on your view, and nobody was more motivated than me because, unlike my employers and workmates, I lived and breathed every politically incorrect word I ever wrote.
+It was larrikin journalism at its best, and nobody was more motivated than me because, unlike my employers and workmates, I lived and breathed every politically incorrect word I ever wrote.

 I lived what some people might regard as The Dream interviewing fascinating people every day, and overindulging myself along the way, but I was under no illusion about what I was writing.
 I just wrote what many people wanted to read.
 I had my ready-made market in all those people who craved instant gratification, and I was only too happy to provide that in spades.
 I was an entertainer taking my readers on an amusement ride with words.

 I could never get enough good times into me so I felt privileged to have found a profession like journalism that catered for all my needs.
 I was one of the last hacks who regularly consumed several schooners of beer and a couple of joints for lunch and still got the job done in the afternoon; albeit some of the time on autopilot.
 My life and my work overlapped with alarming regularity and, while I was lucky to win awards for journalism, I only had to look around me for something sensational to write about because I was usually standing in the middle of it.
 The women in my life flowed as freely as the beer I drank.
 I had found my true vocation without even trying.
 I was able to play at work, much like a politician on a fact-finding trip, and be paid for it.
 But unlike politicians, I didn't have to pretend to be anything other than a sleazebag journo on the prowl and being single with no commitments or responsibilities I was able to give it my total, undivided attention.